Mapleapplefan/JapanBlog/README.md

 # My 2025 Senior Trip to Japan!
-A cute webpage that blogs my senior trip to Japan in 2025!
+A webpage that contains all my blogs, videos, and scrapbooks on my senior trip to Japan!